The Lock (Constable): Foster version and 1826 version

 Constable made a copy of this painting, known as the Foster version, in 1825.
 This was the only copy of a painting from the Stour series he made, though later he commonly made copies of his most popular compositions, such as his views of Salisbury Cathedral.
 The Foster version remains in private hands, one of just three such major works by Constable, and was auctioned at Sotheby's London on the evening of 9 December 2015 on its low estimate at £9,109,000.
 Previous owners of the painting include William Orme Foster (1814–1900) of Apley Hall, Shropshire, one time High Sheriff of Shropshire, and his descendants.

-In 1826 Constable painted a variation of the same subject, entitled A Boat Passing a Lock, changing the format from portrait to landscape and slightly varying the action.
+In 1826 Constable painted a variation of the same subject in landscape format, entitled A Boat Passing a Lock which he gave to the Royal Academy as his diploma work in 1829.